biodicee/traitsyndromes/README.md

 ### Manuscript

-A snapshot of the pre-submission manuscript is placed in the `manuscript` directory.
+A snapshot of the pre-submission manuscript will be included in the `manuscript` directory upon acceptance of the journal.

 ## CITE AS